swe-thinhnguyen1701/task-board/README.md

 ## Achievement
 Task Board helps users to identify the status of tasks
-1. if a task is overdue, then its background color is red
+1. if a task is overdue, then its background color is red.
-2. if a task is due in 24 hours, then its background color is yellow
+2. if a task is due in 24 hours, then its background color is yellow.
-3. otherwise, its background color is white
+3. otherwise, its background color is white.

 All tasks that users insert will be store in local storage, so that they can review their tasks whenever they visit the site.
 Explore Task Board at: